Prices from £35.00

 -

 Some HRT therapies cause monthly bleeding.
-Tibolone does not stimulate the lining of the womb, so does not cause monthly vaginal bleeding.
+Tibolone does not stimulate the lining of the womb to grow, so does not cause monthly vaginal bleeding.

 -